ChrisWhiteSr/AI_LMS_Interviewer/docs/answers.md

-## 4) Database Setup — Vercel Postgres
+## 4) Database Setup — Vercel Edge Config

-I will add vercel Keys into .env - which ones do you need?
-Add your response to this question to a new file called - Chris_do this.md
+I will add the Vercel Edge Config connection string to the .env file.
+Please update the `Chris_do this.md` file with the correct environment variable name.

 ### Extra notes